 The Liechtenstein Institute on Self-Determination at Princeton University hosted a High Tea and Open House to celebrate the start of the spring semester and LISD's newly renovated suite of offices on February 8, 2018.

-Speaking in a newly constructed Map Room—soon to be a "Geo Lab" (geopolitical laboratory)—Institute Director and Founder Wolfgang Danspeckgruber welcomed students and faculty, as well as special guest and Visiting Fellow Ambassador Dr. Hans-Ulrich Seidt, who most recently served as the Federal Republic of Germany’s Inspector General, to LISD.
+Speaking in a newly constructed LISD Map Room in the Cyril Black Seminar Room Institute Director and Founder Wolfgang Danspeckgruber welcomed students and faculty, as well as special guest and Visiting Fellow Ambassador Dr. Hans-Ulrich Seidt, who most recently served as the Federal Republic of Germany’s Inspector General, to LISD.
 Most recently, Amb.
 Dr. Seidt was the Federal Republic of Germany’s Inspector General, and he has also held a number of significant diplomatic postings, including Ambassador to South Korea and Afghanistan.
 Especially in view of his work on state building in Afghanistan, and his studies of geopolitics in that region, Dr. Seidt has been working with LISD since the Institute’s inception in 2000.
 During his month-long stay at LISD, Amb.
 Dr. Seidt is scheduled to give several high-profile talks including one on geopolitics, borders and mapping on Thursday, March 1, which will also demonstrate some of the capabilities of the new LISD map room.

-The Map Room facility, located on the north end of Bendheim Hall ground floor, has been moved within the LISD office suite and had undergone a significant expansion.
-Capable of housing more than 500 maps, globes, and major mountings on the wall and map table, the room will soon become, in Danspeckgruber’s word and vision, "home to the Li3d Geo Lab, or the Liechtenstein Institute’s Inter-Generational Initiative on Digital Intelligence Geopolitical Laboratory."
+The LISD Map Room facility, located on the north end of Bendheim Hall ground floor in the Cyril Black Room, has been moved within the LISD office suite, had undergone a significant expansion.
+Capable of housing more than 500 maps, globes, and major mountings on the wall and map table, the room will soon become, in Danspeckgruber’s word and vision, "home to the Li3di Geo Lab, or the Liechtenstein Institute’s Inter-Generational Initiative on Digital Intelligence & Geopolitical Laboratory."
 Its objective is to merge the latest data, computing, and optical possibilities with traditional high quality mapping and geographical technologies.

 Prof. Danspeckgruber expressed his gratitude to the administration of the Woodrow Wilson School for their strong support throughout the renovation of LISD’s office spaces, and also to all those who created this physical space.
 In outlining further phases for the Geo Lab, he insisted that the quality of the Lab will only be as good as all those who will work with it, contributing their ideas and suggestions.
 He further noted that he looks forward to inaugurating the lab in the near future, anticipating that it will be a dynamic learning space which might innovate the teaching and study of geography and geopolitics, particularly as it affects information analysis during crisis response and management.